HL7/davinci-atr/README.md

 # davinci-atr
-Da Vinci Risk Based Contracts Member Attribution List
+This is the repository for the Da Vinci Risk Based Contracts Member Attribution List FHIR Implementation Guide project.